bashup/.devkit/dk.md

 done

 # Setup and update are ok as no-ops
-on "setup"  :
+on "default_setup"  :
-on "update" :
+on "default_update" :

 # Test before build and cibuild
 before "cibuild" dk test